wp-plugins/dynamic-contact-info/readme.txt

 == Description ==

 A simple wordpress plugin which will make your site's contact info dynamic even if your theme does not support dynamic contact info.
-Use shortcode [DCI tel], [DCI mobile] and so on to display contact info.
+Use shortcode [DCI tel], [DCI mobile] to display contact info.
 Now you can add your own custom fields with this plugin.
-You can use the shortcodes in your pages, posts, widgets etc to display custom info.

 * MU Compatible
 * Dynamic Contact Info including telephone, email, fax, mobile, address, postcode etc